This story has been updated. It was originally published on February 28, 2019.

 Whether you’re an Android or iPhone user, part-time or dedicated gamer, you should find some useful ideas here for boosting gameplay on your mobile.

-You don’t want an immersive gaming experience interrupted by messages about dinner from your family, so turn off notifications while you’re gaming.
-On Android, swipe down on the home screen with two fingers, then tap Do not disturb.
+You don’t want an immersive gaming experience interrupted by your family’ messages about dinner, so turn off notifications while you’re gaming.
+On Android, swipe down on the home screen, then tap Do not disturb.
+If you don’t see the button in your quick menu (it’s a circle with a dash in it), you might have to swipe right to see more options.
 On iOS, swipe down from the top right corner of the home screen with one finger, and tap the Do not disturb icon (the crescent moon).

-If you’d rather block alerts on an app-by-app basis, this can be done through Apps & notifications in the Android Settings app, and through Notifications in the iOS Settings app.
-Maybe you want to only block certain apps, for instance, or change the types of alerts that are allowed during your gaming sessions.
+If you’d rather block alerts on an app-by-app basis, do so by going to Apps & notifications within the Android Settings app, and through Notifications in the iOS Settings app.
+Maybe you want to only block certain apps, or wish to change the types of alerts that are allowed during your gaming sessions.

 Reduce the clutter

-Clutter can impact the performance of any smartphone, and when you’re gaming, every extra lag and stutter can reduce your chances of winning.
+Clutter can impact the performance of any smartphone, and when you’re gaming, extra lag and random stuttering can reduce your chances of winning.
 It’s a good idea to leave a decent chunk of space free on your phone to give games room to work with, and one way of doing that is to uninstall apps you’re no longer using.

-It’s easily done: On Android, tap and hold on an app icon, drag it up to the Uninstall button at the top, then choose OK to confirm.
-If you’re on iOS, tap and hold on an app icon until it starts to shake, then tap the cross X icon and choose Delete.
+It’s easily done: On Android, press and hold on an app icon, drag it up to the Uninstall button at the top, then choose OK to confirm.
+If you’re on iOS, press and hold on an app icon until a menu appears, then tap Remove App, followed by Delete App.

 Attach a controller

 Touchscreens simply can’t offer the amount of control a mouse and keyboard or a console controller provides, and that means your mobile gaming experience can suffer.
 The good news is there’s a lot of excellent third-party accessories and add-ons out there.